Inside Out: New Frontiers in the Comparative Physiology of the Vertebrate Gut

 Carol Bucking York University, Canada

-Chris Wood University of British Columbia, Canada
+Chris Wood The University of British Columbia, Canada

 Martin Grosell University of Miami, USA

-William Karasov University of Wisconsin-Madison, USA
+Rachael Heuer University of Miami, USA

 Paola Navarrete University of Chile, Chile